 - Enter your details, including a valid email address.

 You can buy up to 300 shares on any player in a single transaction.
-Marcus Rashford fans out there would need to deposit a little under £1,200 to buy the maximum number of shares in the Manchester United No.10, valued at £3.92 per share at the time of writing.
+Marcus Rashford fans out there would need to deposit almost £2,500 to buy the maximum number of shares in the Manchester United No.10, in one go, valued at £7.74 per share at the time of writing.